kirchenreich/kirchenreich/README.rst

 Of course this site not only has churches, but all **places of worship**.

 We developed this site for the `DjangoDash <http://djangodash.com>`_ **at one weekend**.
-Hopefully we find time to improve the site in the future.
+We will improve this site in the future.
 The whole sourcecode is on `Github <https://github.com/mfa/kirchenreich>`_ under BSD licence.

 Feel free to fork the repository, file bugrequests or even send in feature wishes.